jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Nested Commands

 Nested commands are commands defined within a command.
+Some o those have been introduced earlier, but the concept may deserve a little more attentio here.

-They look like this:
+They can look like this:

 <img src="images/7.%20Commands%20Ideas.021.jpeg" width="90" /> <img src="images/7.%20Commands%20Ideas.019.jpeg" width="80" /> <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="60" /> <img src="images/1.%20Commands%20Main%20Concepts.015b.png" width="60" />

 The nested command can be a *diamond* or a *square*.
 Its *container* can also be a *diamond* or *square*.
-A nested command might *not have lines* pointing away from it.
+The nested commands in this case *have no lines* pointing away from it.

 The concept of nested commands may coincide with the terms: